jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 I haven't needed to change my code or make any new commits, I just add more tags to clearly communicate the impact of the releases.
 In theory I could also yank `2.3.5` because it is "wrong", but in practice superseding it with `2.3.6` should be enough.

+## Over-bumping

+The rules of <span style="color: #0097a7">EffVer</span> are intended to help you choose the minimum increment that you need to make in order to adequately communicate the impact of a release.
+However, there are cases where you want to bump a higher segment to signal something other than impact.
+For example if you add a new big feature to your project there may be an expectation to bump the _meso_ number simply because users have grown used to SemVer bumping the middle number for new features, even if there is no impact from it.
+This is because adding a new feature and then only bumping the _micro_ version feels weird.

+In <span style="color: #0097a7">EffVer</span> we refer to this as _over-bumping_, and there is no problem with doing this.
+This may result in users being more cautious to move to a newer version than they need to be, but that's the only negative effect of doing this.

+You might also decide that you want to add loads of new amazing features to your project, and then you want to bump the _macro_ version to signal to your users that this release is a big deal.
+"Go check out all the amazing new things in version 4.0!".
+In SemVer the first segment is used to signal breaking changes, and in EffVer it's used to signal big impacts to current users.
+But it's also used to mark large milestones, even if they aren't breaking or impactful.

+Ultimately you are trying to decide how much warning you want to give to users, and generally we don't want to warn unless necessary as it disincentives upgrades.
+However, in cases where you want to communicate features or milestones then there's value in _over-bumping_ in order to communicate more effectively.

+One of the downsides of SemVer is under-bumping.
+A maintainer may make a release which contains a breaking change, but doesn't increment the major version because it's too disruptive.
+This means that users are unpleasantly surprised by things breaking when they didn't expect it to.
+By leaning towards _over-bumping_ in <span style="color: #0097a7">EffVer</span> users are instead pleasantly surprised by the lack of impact when cautously adopting an _over-bumped_ release.
+It's a positive failure mode instead of a negative one.

 ## Zero version

 In SemVer the `0.x.x` version has become known as the YOLO version because anything goes.
 Any change can be breaking and so the semantics around backward compatibility become meaningless.